Tiger ausf. E : Mufflers

 Muffler without a valve

-Of all the Tiger hulls surviving in museums, only the Sturmtiger in Kubinka still has original flapper valves.
+Of all the Tiger hulls surviving in museums, only the Sturmtiger in Kubinka still has original valves.

 [1] Germany's Tiger Tanks, volume 1 : DW to Tiger 1